awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 To create an interface endpoint, you must specify the VPC in which to create the interface endpoint, and the service to which to establish the connection\.

-For AWS services, or AWS Marketplace Partner services, you can optionally enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.
+For AWS services, or AWS Marketplace Partner services, you can optionally turn on [private DNS](#vpce-private-dns) for the endpoint so that you can make requests to the service using its default DNS hostname\.

 **Important**
-Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace Partner services\.
+Private DNS is turned on by default for endpoints created for AWS services and AWS Marketplace Partner services\.

 ------
 #### [ Console ]